coulombechance/coulombechance/README.md

 Please contact me if you'd like to learn more about my role in this project or discuss how I may help with your web/desktop development needs.
 - Email: coulombechance@gmail.com
-- Address: Chickamauga, GA 30707, USA
+- Address: Chickamauga, GA 30707

 ## License